 The sheer number of trending ETF opportunities continues to increase in response to investor demand and evolving market and structural forces.
-Given these dynamics, it's no surprise that surveyed US financial advisors identified several competing trends most likely to have a significant impact on the ETF industry through 2025 - from flows into active, alternatives, and sector ETFs (specifically, Alfocused technology), to mutual fund outflows and interest in crypto (Figure 7).11 in the same timeframe, from 36% to 72%.
+Given these dynamics, it's no surprise that surveyed US financial advisers identified several competing trends most likely to have a significant impact on the ETF industry through 2025 - from flows into active, alternatives, and sector ETFs (specifically, Al-focused technology), to managed fund outflows and interest in crypto (Figure 7).11 in the same timeframe, from 36% to 72%.
 These surveyed investors indicated that they value ETFs for their diversification benefits and added liquidity (and, therefore, adaptability in volatile markets).